-There are no national data on this indicator
+Administrative sources There is no data on this indicator from administrative sources.

-Indicator 7.4 Proportion of fish stocks within safe biological limits

-There is no international institution responsible for this indicator.
+Indicator 7.4 Proportion of fish stocks within safe biological limits There is no international institution responsible for this indicator.

 There is no UN definition of this indicator